 As you can see, paying your attorney on a contingency fee basis can be advantageous.
 Though the percentage you will have to pay your attorney will differ depending on the type of case, 33%-40% is common.
 This amount can be higher or lower, depending on the complexity of your case or whether there is a likelihood of resolving the case before trial.

 If you or a loved one has been injured in any type of accident, you need the help of a qualified personal injury lawyer who will fight for your rights and the compensation you deserve.
-The experienced personal injury attorneys at the Law Office of Jeremy Rosenthal offer free consultations to all injured people and their families.
+The experienced accident attorneys at the Law Office of Jeremy Rosenthal offer free consultations to all injured people and their families.
 Our attorneys will evaluate your case, and let you know what your legal options are – whether that means a negotiated settlement or a personal injury lawsuit.

 Contact the experienced attorneys at the Law Office of Jeremy Rosenthal today at (303) 647-4511 or visit us online.